-GBSS believes all pregnant women should be informed about group B Strep and that all low-risk women should be offered the opportunity to have a sensitive test for the detection of GBS carriage late in pregnancy.
+GBSS believes all pregnant women should be informed about group B Strep and that all low-risk women should be offered the opportunity to have a sensitive test for GBS carriage late in pregnancy.

 Whatever the result of a GBS specific test, it is good news.
 If such a test detects no group B Strep, that is great.
 If such a test detects GBS, that is also good news – although it means the baby is at a raised risk of developing GBS infection, it also means the risk is known so steps can be considered that have been proven to be hugely effective at minimising that risk.

-If you are or have recently been taking antibiotics, please be aware this may affect the result of a GBS test.
+If you are or have recently been taking antibiotics, this may affect the result of a GBS test.
 Please discuss this with your health professionals.

 In the UK, three different tests for GBS carriage may be used and it is important to know which is being offered.